mabehrendt/AQuA/readme.md

 # AQuA - Combining Experts’ and Non-Experts’ Views To Assess Deliberation Quality in Online Discussions Using LLMs
+AQuA, an ``**A**dditive deliberative **Qu**ality score with **A**dapters'', is a metric for assessing the quality of individual comments in online discussions based on
+Adapter predictions for individual deliberative quality indices.
-This repository contains the code to calculate `AQuA` scores on a given dataset and to translate a dataset to German.
+This repository contains the code to translate an English dataset to German and calculate `AQuA` scores for each entry.

 ## Training
 We trained our Adapters similar to [Falk & Lapesa (2023)](https://github.com/Blubberli/ArgQualityAdapters).